freeradical13/freeradical13.github.io/index.md

 [Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned and mixed back into the blood.

-## Immune System
+## Animal Immune System

-The [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may various types of damage:
+Types of damage that pathogens may inflict:

 * [Exotoxins][]: Proteins secreted by pathogens which cause damage.
 * [Endotoxins][]: Lipopolysaccharides of gram-negative bacteria released when the bacteria die and cause damage.

 Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that uses specialized cells to save memories of its response to a pathogen for similar future pathogens.
-The [innate immune system][] (or non-specific immune system) is the remainder of the immune system.

 ### Innate Immune System